saigerutherford/fetal-code/README.md

 Required libraries:
 For running on Mac CPU --> CPU_Mac_Requirements.txt (note: some of these libraries are probably unnecessary if you do not use Jupyter)
 For running on Linux using GPU --> GPU_Linux_Requirements.txt (note: tensorflow_gpu==1.11 requires CUDA 9.0 see https://www.tensorflow.org/install/gpu for more details)
+For running in Google collab notebook --> Collab_Requirements.txt

 ### Necessary data prep steps (prior to auto-masking)
 Input data must be of dimensions 96 x 96 x N. The data used in training was resampled to voxel size 3.5 mm^3, then zero padded to 96 x 96 x 37.
 See s01_prep.sh for an example of preprocessing commands.